 I have observed that 3-4 students per class are on the cusp of a higher letter grade, so I encourage you to put in a bit of extra effort for each assignment.
 Grades are updated on Canvas throughout the semester.
 Be involved and continually evaluate your grade in class.
-I do not negotiate grades and do not offer extra credit.
-Assignment guidelines and rubrics are provided to guide your success on assessments.
+I do not negotiate grades or offer extra credit.
+Assignment criteria and rubrics are provided to guide your success on assessments.
 I am also available to help and answer questions.
 You, the student, are responsible for the quality of submitted work and by the posted deadline.

 Exams: Exams will include any combination of image identification, multiple choice, fill in the blank, true/false, short answer, or essay.
 Your tests are available online for at least 1 week.
-If you do not take it in the time allotted, I will not reset the test except in extreme emergencies.
-Please review the late work policy.
+Or in class test dates are provided in advance.
+If you do not take it in the time allotted/on the designated day and time, I will not reset the test except in extreme emergencies.

-Quizzes: Quizzes will be weekly and based upon the reading, videos, lectures, and activities for each weekly section.
+Quizzes: Quizzes will be weekly and based upon the reading, videos, lectures, and activities for each weekly module.
 The format will often be any combination of multiple choice, true/false, image identification, chronological orders, or essay.
+Quizzes are not timed.
+Students receive one attempt to take each quiz and exam.